Lei-Tin/CSC309-Project-1on1/README.md

 The documentations for our API calls can be found at `127.0.0.1:8000/docs` once the server is running (after `sh run.sh`).

 A brief documentation of our model layout and API documentations can be found in `docs.pdf`.

+### Project Phase 3 Update and instructions

+The setup is still the same as previous, install all dependencies with `make setup`

+Then, run `make react` to start the react server, and run `make django` to start the django server.
+You need to do this in two different terminals.

+You can run `make load` to load the pre-generated data that we have provided.
+Other make commands exist, please take a look at `Makefile` to understand more about it.
+More details on the pre-generated data can be found in the `data.pdf` file.

+Then, have fun using our project in the development server!

+The deployed server is available at [http://34.229.224.62/](http://34.229.224.62/).